British European Airways Flight S200P

-British European Airways Flight S200P was a short-haul flight from London-Northolt Airport to Glasgow-Renfrew Airport, Scotland.
-On 21 April 1948, while on approach to Renfrew, a Vickers VC.1 Viking, registration G-AIVE, crashed into Irish Law Mountain in North Ayrshire, Scotland.
+British European Airways Flight S200P was a short-haul flight in the United Kingdom from London-Northolt Airport to Glasgow-Renfrew Airport.
+On 21 April 1948, while on approach to Renfrew, a Vickers VC.1 Viking, registration G-AIVE, crashed into Irish Law Mountain in Ayrshire, Scotland.
 No one died in the accident, but 13 of the 20 passengers and crew were injured, and the aircraft was damaged beyond repair.

 Accident

 Flight S200P had taken off 19:09 British Summer Time (18:09 GMT).
 After a one-hour flight, air traffic control at Glasgow-Renfrew cleared it for a standard beam approach into the airport.
 The last radio contact was at 20:01, when the crew requested confirmation that the outer marker was operative.
-As the aircraft neared the airport, it hit a hill nose-first and broke into 3 parts; the engine and the left wing also broke off.
+As the aircraft prepared for its approach to the airport, it hit a hill nose-first and broke into 3 parts; the engine and the left wing also broke off.
 Although the plane burst into flames, all 20 passengers and crew escaped, and all survived.
 Thirteen people were injured in the accident.